tonypilz/TypeBasedEnum/README.md

 ```
 ### Stringify

-The stringification of regular enums requires another switch statement which provides the strings to be printed (or macros).

-The stringification of typebased enums can employ type-information provided by `std::variant`:
+The stringification of typebased enums can be done fully generic by employing the type-information provided by `std::variant`:

 ```cpp
 #include <iostream>